tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 I'm hesitant to write this post, just because I don't want it to come off as prescriptive in any way.
 I'm a strong believer that, when it comes to productivity, people should find whatever works best for them, and then do it.
 It may very well be that what works best for me is different than what works best for you.
 This post is just a way for me to write down some of the things that I've learned in my years of experimentation and research with my own productivity.

-Instead of describing my whole process for capturing, processing, planning and executing my tasks in a step-by-step fashion, I just want to share some of the tools I use and what they do for me.
+Instead of describing my whole process for capturing, processing, planning and executing my tasks in a step-by-step fashion, I just want to share some of the tools I use, habits I try to keep and what they do for me.
+With the current outbreak of COVID-19 and all that comes with it, I've found these tools and habits to be more important than ever.
 I hope some of this is helpful for you, too.

 ## My Task Board